Tuesday, 2 December 2025

 In a Learning Journey Lessons Continue

 These lessons, rooted in decades of practice and reflection, continue to guide me today.
 They remind me that transformation - whether personal, organizational, or societal - begins within.
-When we strengthen our inner capacity to be present, steady, and clear, we naturally extend that steadiness into the world around us.
+When we strengthen our inner capacity to be present, steady and clear - we naturally extend that steadiness into the world around us.

 If there is one message I trust people carry from our story, it is this: